Lai-Star/InventoryManagementSystem/README.md

 - As a user, I want to be able to add a new product to the IMS.
 - As a user, I want to be able to view, edit and delete the products in my IMS account.

+## 2FA Authentication

+- 2FA provides an additional layer of security as it mitigates the risks associated with weak or stolen passwords.
+- By requiring the user to provide 2 different authentication factors, 2FA helps to protect against unauthorized access to an account or system.
+- Cryptographically secure pseudorandom number generators (CSPRNG) were used to generate one-time passwords (OTPs) for two-factor authentication (2FA) over Psedorandom Number Generators (PRNG) due to the **increased security, enhanced randomness, and improved reliability**.
+- In the **Generate2FA()** function, the OTP was generated in the format of 5 alphabets (lower and upper case) and 6 numbers separated by a hyphen "-" to provide a high level of randomness.

 ## Unit Testing - Test Driven Development (TDD)

 - The main purpose of unit testing is to test the functionality of individual units of code to ensure that they are working as intended.